gully1993/spectralens-legal/Privacy.md

 ## 1. Introduction

-SpectraLens ("the app", "we", "us") is developed by Gully93.
 This Privacy Policy explains how we handle information when you use the SpectraLens app on iOS devices.

 We use your data exclusively to provide the analysis service.